Cairo or Luxor First? How to Sequence Your Egypt Itinerary

 The Valley of the Kings is a full-morning site that rewards attention.
 Karnak is 100 hectares of temples and requires orientation before the scale becomes comprehensible.
 If a traveller reaches Luxor on Day 5 or 6 of a 7-day trip — after Cairo, after Saqqara, after the medieval city — they arrive with depleted energy at the most intensive set of sites on the itinerary.

 Starting in Luxor reverses this: you see the Valley of the Kings and Karnak fresh, on Days 1–2, before any fatigue accumulates.
-Cairo, where the Giza Plateau and the GEM can each be done in a focused half-day, is the better ending for tired legs.
+Cairo, where the Giza Plateau and the GEM can each be done in a focused half-day, is a better way to end a day of tired legs.

 Flying into Luxor is easier than it sounds